paopaomanuzon24/ajax-upload/README.md

 ## 🚀 Features

 -   Form
--   Save Form data in Ajax
+-   Save Upload data in Ajax
--   Grid list in datatable in Ajax
+-   show the Image with out page reload